-[One UL subband size for DU/UD cases, should be counted as 2 configurations, e.g., UD 20-80MHz and DU 80-20MHz should be counted as 2 configurations.]
+One UL subband size for DU/UD cases, should be counted as 2 configurations, e.g., UD 20-80MHz and DU 80-20MHz should be counted as 2 configurations.

+For FR1 MR SBFD capable BSs, a power level threshold could be established: Above this threshold, maximum 3 subband configurations allowed as FR1 WA BS; Below this threshold, the restriction on the number of UL subband sizes supported is not applicable.

+Use X dBm either as TRP or total conducted power as the power level threshold for FR1 MR SBFD capable BSs.